coolya/blog/source/_posts/2014-02-03-fosdem-slides.markdown

 On Sunday I have given a about mbeddr and how we build it at [FODESM](http://fosdem.org).
 You can find the slides at [speakerdeck](https://speakerdeck.com/coolya/what-if-we-could-change-programming-languages) where you can also download them as a PDF from there.
+And [here](/download/mbeddr.fosdem.zip) you can find the original Keynote 6 files.

 The talk was also recorded and I will post the link once it is available.